coderjason2231/Adil-Aliev-Elfu-23-Cource-work/README.md

 - **Web-Based Interface**: Develop a web interface to allow remote access and multi-user support, enabling the system to serve larger educational institutions.
 - **Module Expansion**: Introduce additional modules such as fee management, course scheduling, and teacher management to make it a comprehensive educational management system.
 - **API Development**: Create an API for the system to allow integration with other educational tools and platforms, facilitating a broader range of functionalities and external accessibility.
-- **Machine Learning Integration**: Implement machine learning algorithms to provide insights into student performance trends and predict academic outcomes, enhancing the educational support provided by the institution.

 # Conclusions